B3) Derivation Rules

 For an unambiguous grammar (where each string admits only one derivation tree), the final RESULT is the same regardless of the strategy.
 But the PATH (the order of steps) differs.
 This matters for:

-• Parsers (syntax analyzers): an LL parser (Left-to-right, Leftmost derivation) reads from left to right and uses leftmost derivation; an LR parser (Left-to-right, Rightmost derivation) uses rightmost
+- Parsers: an LL parser (Left-to-right, Leftmost derivation) reads from left to right and uses leftmost derivation; an LR parser (Left-to-right, Rightmost derivation) uses rightmost.

 We ALWAYS replace the leftmost non-terminal first.
 It’s like reading a book: you process what comes first.

 We ALWAYS replace the rightmost non-terminal first.
-It’s like undoing a stack: you process what arrived last.
+It’s like unpacking a stack: you process what arrived last.

 S → A B